 - Art of ties

 - Use colour

 Other useful information sources

-- The Comprehensive TeX Archives (CTAN sites), at various places around the world, provides just about everything you ever wanted to know about LaTeX and all its associated software.
-One site is at the Australian AARNET mirror in Brisbane.
+- The Comprehensive TeX Archives (CTAN sites) provides just about everything you ever wanted to know about LaTeX and all its associated software.
 The CTAN sites are so comprehensive that one rarely can figure out where to go to find the desired information.
 However, search the site and the catalogue via the Search CTAN web page.